Amarjit-ph/react-notes/Views/1.HelloReact/Readme.md

 };
 ```

-# 7. Arrays in Jsx
+# 7. Arrays in JSX

 ```javascript
 Const = [10,20,30,40,50];